AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/workflows-participating.md

 Também é possível usar a linha do tempo para retroceder para uma etapa anterior:

 1. Selecione a página desejada e abra a **Linha do tempo** (ou abra a **Linha do tempo** e selecione a página).
-1. Clique/toque no banner do alerta para mostrar as ações disponíveis.
+1. Clique no banner de alerta para mostrar as ações disponíveis.
 Selecione **Reverter**:

    ![screen-shot_2019-03-05at121131](assets/screen-shot_2019-03-05at121131.png)